Learning Guide: Supporting the Mental Well-Being of Gen Z Workers

 - New Research Finds Next-Gen Workers are Most in Need of Mental Health Support, Least Likely to Feel Their Employers Care: The Hartford’s annual Future of Benefits Study examines the evolving needs of the U.S. workforce.
 This news release summarizes findings specific to “Gen Z” from the 2023 Future of Benefits Report (PDF).

 - Gen Z More Likely to Report Mental Health Concerns: The 2018 American Psychological Association’s Stress in America Survey focused on the concerns of “Gen Z,” ages 15 to 21.
-The full report, Stress in America: Generation Z (PDF), issued before the COVID-19 pandemic, describes a generation already facing serious mental health challenges.
+The full report, Stress in America: Generation Z (PDF), issued before the pandemic, describes a generation already facing serious mental health challenges.

 - Is Gen Z the Spark We Need to See the Light?
 2021 Gen Z Segmentation Study Insights Report (PDF): In 2021, the Generational Dynamics Team at EY gathered information from over 1,500 participants born between 1997 and 2005 to learn more about their professional interests and outlook on mental health, trust, technology, career, and lifestyle.